Installing your first Linux system

 - User account created, root locked.

-- Swapfile or hibernation configured.
+- Swapfile or hibernation set up.

 - Disk encryption if needed.